DIY Will Writing Process: Step-by-Step

 - Trust

-- Legal arrangement to hold assets for beneficiaries (e.g., for minors or tax savings).
+- Legal arrangement to hold assets for beneficiaries (e.g., for minors).

 - Probate